Consistent Dialogue Generation with Self-supervised Feature Learning: Experimental setups

 \subsection{Data collection}

 We consider two datasets.
-For both, we use a (80\%, 10\%, 10\%) split for training, validation and test respectively. \textbf{Twitter data} Training data was extracted from the Twitter FireHose covering a five-year period from 2012 through 2016.\footnote{Deleted tweets and closed accounts were removed.} From this set, we collected total 6,658,385 8-turn (4-turn context) dialogues where two participants chatted with each other.
-Comments regarding the number of context turns are provided in the Appendix. \textbf{MetaLWOz data} Orthogonal to the twitter dataset, the MetaLWOz dataset \cite{multi-domain-task-completion-dialog-challenge} consists of 40,389 task-oriented conversational interaction between two speakers regarding 51 domains and 242 tasks, collected by crowd-sourcing where one crowd worker simulates a user and another simulates a bot.
-Each dialogue has 11 turns.
-We evaluate our model on this dataset for two reasons: 1)the number of turns is high, enabling evaluating the model's capability of capturing the long-range dependency; 2)domain labels are available, enabling visualization of the unsupervised learned features by each label.
+For both we use a (80\%, 10\%, 10\%) split for training, validation and test respectively. \paragraph{Twitter data} Training data was extracted from the Twitter FireHose covering a five-year period from 2012 through 2016.\footnote{Deleted tweets and closed accounts were removed.} From this set, we collected total 6,658,385 8-turn dialogues where two participants chatted with each other.

+\paragraph{Maluuba data} The Maluuba dataset consists of 40,389 dialogues with 11 turns.
+Each dialogue is a task-oriented conversational interaction between two real speakers regarding 51 domains and 242 tasks, collected by crowd-sourcing where one crowd worker simulates a user and another simulates a chatbot.